get-set-fetch/scraper/README.md

 }
 const storage = new KnexStorage(conn);
 ```
-See [Storage](#storage) on full configurations for supported sqlite, mysql, postgresql.
+See [Storage](#storage) on full configurations for supported SQLite, MySQL, PostgreSQL.

 ### Init browser client
 ```js